Katherine Stewart MacPhail: Scotland, 1914

 When World War I broke out, MacPhail decided to volunteer for active service in the British Army and sent a letter to the War Office requesting to do so.
 The answer was fast, declining her request and explaining that the Royal Army Medical Corps did not accept women.
 She turned to the Red Cross, and received a similar response, as it too did not accept female doctors.
 She contacted Dr Elsie Inglis, who was recruiting women doctors and other medical staff for a women's volunteer medical units.
 Dr Inglis offered her hospital team to the British War Office, but was rejected by the sentence: "My dear lady, go home and sit still."
 Dr Inglis then sent letters to the embassies of France, Belgium, Russia and Serbia, who accepted this offer immediately and with gratitude.

 From then, she began active work for the Scottish Women's Hospitals for Foreign Service which affiliated itself with the suffrage movement.
 As the units for France and Belgium had already been filled, MacPhail was in a dilemma whether to go to Serbia, which was little known in the United Kingdom at that time.
 MacPhail later said: "I really hardly knew where Serbia was, but from what I read, I knew it was very difficult for them."
 MacPhail accepted the offer and joined as the youngest in a group of 30 women who comprised the staff of the first unit of the Scottish Women's Hospital in Serbia.
-Her sister Isabel accompanied her to function as an orderly.
+Her sister Isabel accompanied her as an orderly.

 Serbia, 1915

 In mid-December 1914, MacPhail's group boarded a transport boat in Southampton.
 On the way to Malta, most members of the unit spent time learning Serbian.
-Immediately after Christmas, they boarded the ship "Nile", which sailed to Piraeus.
+Immediately after Christmas, they boarded the ship Nile, which sailed to Piraeus.
 They arrived in Thessaloniki on 1 January 1915, and the next day boarded a train for Kragujevac, which was the headquarters of the Serbian army and military medical team.
 Though she was a junior doctor, she felt her skills were not being used appropriately.

 In the year 1915, an epidemic of typhoid fever emerged among the Serbian army.
 In June 1915, when the epidemic was in decline, MacPhail became seriously ill with a severe form of the infection.
 Her hearing was damaged by long-lasting high temperatures, and she lost her hair, so covered her head wearing a hat or a scarf for a long time.
 When she was healed, on the insistence of Admiral Ernest Troubridge, she left Serbia and returned to Scotland in order to recover completely.
 She reached Scotland in September 1915.